Open vaults. Keep what you like. Ship the real merch when you are ready.

 Stubs are closed-loop

 Stubs are used to open vaults, pay shipping, and sell unwanted pulls back to the platform.
-They stay inside MerchVault.
+They stay inside GoatVaults.

 Physical delivery is optional

 A won item first lands in your collection.
-You only receive the physical item when you choose to withdraw it and meet the shipping minimum.
+You only receive the physical item when you choose to withdraw it and pay the shipping fee.

 How an opening turns into an item